SD › Best Time to Visit Maui

-Maui Marathon: Lace up and pick you race – full marathon, half, 10k, 5k, or relay.
+- Maui Marathon: Lace up and pick your race – full marathon, half, 10k, 5k, or relay.
 Qualify for the Boston Marathon while on your Maui vacation.

 Maui in November

-Made in Maui County Festival: Want to make sure you shop local?
-Head to this country fair style event that showcases the work of Maui County artists, small businesses, and other producers.
-It’s Hawaii, so there’s food and music, too.
+- Made in Maui County Festival: Want to make sure you shop local?
+Head to this country-fair-style event that showcases the work of Maui County artists, small businesses, and other producers.
+It’s Hawaii, so there is food and music, too.